CenterForOpenScience/angular-osf/docs/git-convention.md

 1. **Fork the Repository**

-   - Go to the main repository page on GitHub.
+   - Go to the main repository page on GitHub [OSF Angular Project](https://github.com/CenterForOpenScience/angular-osf).
    - Click the **Fork** button (top-right corner).
    - This creates a copy of the repository under your GitHub account.